Fuerteventura: To the present

-The Canary Islands obtained self-governance in 1912.
+In 1912, the cabildo insular system was established, which allowed each island to establish its own government.
+Fuerteventura's cabildo was based in Puerto del Rosario.
 In 1927, Fuerteventura and Lanzarote became part of the province of Gran Canaria.
-The seat of the island's government (cabildo insular) is located in Puerto del Rosario.
-A total of 118,574 people lived on the island in 2018.

-By the 1940s the island had an airport (just west of Puerto del Rosario on the road to Tindaya, still visible today).
-Mass tourism began to arrive in the mid-1960s, facilitated by the construction of Fuerteventura Airport at El Matorral and the first tourist hotels.
+In 1941, began work on a military airfield, just west of Puerto del Rosario on the road to Tindaya, which opened to commercial use in 1950.
+The remains are still visible today.
+In 1956, the capital was renamed to Puerto del Rosario.
+Mass tourism started in the mid-1960s, facilitated by the construction of Fuerteventura Airport at El Matorral, inaugurated in 1969, and the first tourist hotels.

-The island's proximity (a mere 100 km) to the West African coast and the fact that it is part of the Schengen territory make it a prime target destination for undocumented immigrants.
+The island's proximity (a mere 100 km) to the West African coast and, the fact that it is part of the Schengen territory, make it a prime target destination for undocumented immigrants.
 However, many have perished while attempting the crossing.